Arif1234/Bike-Sharing-Assignment/README.md

-# BoomBikes LR Modal
+# BoomBikes: Bike-Sharing Demand Prediction with Linear Regression
 The project aims to predict the demand for shared bikes in the US market to assist BoomBikes in optimizing their business strategy.
 The company seeks to understand the factors influencing demand and build a predictive model to anticipate future trends.

 ## Problem Statement
-BoomBikes, a US-based bike-sharing provider, is facing significant revenue challenges due to the COVID-19 pandemic.
-To prepare for post-pandemic recovery and gain a competitive edge, the company aims to develop a data-driven strategy to understand and predict the demand for shared bikes in the American market.
+BoomBikes, a US-based bike-sharing provider, has been negatively impacted by the COVID-19 pandemic.
+To prepare for post-pandemic recovery and gain a competitive edge, they aim to:

-> The primary objectives of this analysis are:
+Identify key factors influencing bike-sharing demand in the post-COVID scenario.
-- Identify the key factors influencing bike-sharing demand in the post-COVID scenario.
+- Develop a data-driven model to estimate daily bike rental demand.
-- Develop a predictive model to accurately estimate daily bike rental demand.
+- Quantify the impact of various factors on bike-sharing usage.
-- Quantify the impact of various variables on bike-sharing usage.
+- Provide actionable insights to optimize operations and marketing strategies.

-- Provide actionable insights to help BoomBikes optimize their operations and marketing strategies.
+This analysis leverages a comprehensive dataset containing daily bike demand data, meteorological information, and other relevant factors to achieve these objectives.

- > Using a comprehensive dataset that includes daily bike demand data, meteorological information, and other relevant factors, we will:
+## Methodology
-- Conduct exploratory data analysis to understand patterns and relationships in the data.
+1. Exploratory Data Analysis (EDA):
-- Build a multiple linear regression model to predict bike-sharing demand.
+- Understand patterns and relationships in the data through visualization and statistical analysis.
-- Determine which variables are most significant in predicting demand.
+- Identify potential data quality issues and address them accordingly (missing values, outliers, etc.).

-- Evaluate how well these variables explain the variations in bike demand.
+2. Data Preprocessing:
-- Provide recommendations for BoomBikes to effectively meet customer needs and maximize revenue in the post-pandemic market.
+- Prepare the data for modeling by encoding categorical variables, handling missing values, and potentially creating new features if necessary.

-> This analysis will enable BoomBikes to:
+3. Model Selection and Training:
-- Anticipate and meet fluctuating customer demand efficiently.
+- Build a multiple linear regression model to predict bike-sharing demand based on significant features identified in the EDA.
-- Allocate resources optimally across their service areas.
+Train the model on a portion of the data using appropriate methods like train-test split.

-- Develop targeted marketing strategies based on key demand drivers.
+4. Model Evaluation:
-- Make informed decisions about fleet management and expansion plans.
+- Evaluate the model's performance on unseen data using metrics like R-squared, Mean Squared Error (MSE), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).

-> Summary
+5. Feature Importance:
-- By leveraging data-driven insights, BoomBikes aims to position itself as a market leader in the bike-sharing industry, capitalizing on the expected surge in demand as lockdown restrictions ease and the economy recovers.
+- Analyze the relative importance of different features in predicting demand.
+This guides resource allocation and marketing strategies.

 ## Table of Contents
 * [General Info](#general-information)